FA must take decisive action over John Terry case - John Amaechi

 The Football Association must take "swift and decisive action" against John Terry, says anti-discrimination campaigner John Amaechi.

-of racially abusing QPR's Anton Ferdinand.
+Chelsea's Terry was cleared in court of racially abusing QPR's Anton Ferdinand.

 But the FA can sanction him because of a different burden of proof.

 "The danger is black people in football will start to look more cynically on the FA and their true stance rather than their rhetoric on racism," the ex-NBA basketball player said.